nunocoracao/n9o.xyz/content/posts/202310-blowfish-tutorial/index.md

   layout = "fixed"
 ```

-Final step is to configure how the article and list pages will look.
-Here’s the configurations that you should make sure have these values.
+Now configure how the article and list pages will look.
+Here are the configurations for those.

 ```bash
 [article]